 • It’s important that the information in the renewal request be consistent with the information provided in your initial application and any past renewal applications.
 Therefore, we recommend that when preparing your renewal application now, you refer to a copy of your initial and renewal DACA applications, if that’s possible.
 You should also make a copy of the current renewal application before you submit it.

 • You must have put aside $495 to pay the renewal application fees.
 If you are having trouble paying the fees, consider creating a GoFundMe campaign, sending letters and emails to select friends or family members (clicking on this link will download a Word file with suggestions for what a message should say), and applying for a grant from United We Dream’s DACA Renewal Fund.

 • If you have received legal citations, been arrested, or been criminally charged or convicted since initially receiving DACA, you must gather evidence of these contacts with law enforcement or the courts.
-We highly recommend speaking to an attorney or a BIA (Board of Immigration Appeals)–accredited representative prior to applying, because given changes in who is considered an “immigration enforcement priority,” the risks associated with applying may be different if you have had interactions with law enforcement.
+We highly recommend speaking to an attorney or an accredited representative prior to applying, because given changes in who is considered an “immigration enforcement priority,” the risks associated with applying may be different if you have had interactions with law enforcement.

-• If you have a deportation order, a voluntary departure order, or an administratively closed immigration case, we highly recommend speaking to an attorney or BIA-accredited representative before you apply.
+• If you have a deportation order, a voluntary departure order, or an administratively closed immigration case, we highly recommend speaking to an attorney or an accredited representative before you apply.
 Given the change in who is now considered an “immigration enforcement priority,” the risks associated with applying may have changed.

 • If you are currently in exclusion, deportation, or removal proceedings, you must submit any new documents related to your case, unless you already submitted them to USCIS when you first applied for DACA or unless your case was administratively closed.
-We recommend speaking to an attorney or BIA-accredited representative before you apply to assess how applying for DACA will affect your case.
+We recommend speaking to an attorney or an accredited representative before you apply to assess how applying for DACA will affect your case.

 ■ How do I apply to renew my DACA?